vls29/ArduinoWeather/readme.md

 What does it do?
 ---
 Currently only reads the anemometer, but will soon read from the humidity, pressure and temperature sensor down the garden.
+Sends the data to the home monitoring application.

 More info?
 ---